Federico Baistrocchi

-Federico Baistrocchi (Naples, 9 June 1871 – Rome, 31 May 1947) was an Italian general during the interwar period and World War II.
+Federico Baistrocchi (9 June 1871 – 31 May 1947) was an Italian general during the interwar period and World War II.
 He served as State Undersecretary for War from 1933 to 1936 and as Chief of Staff of the Royal Italian Army from 1934 to 1936.
 He was also a member of the Chamber of Deputies (from 1924 to 1939) and of the Senate (from 1939 to 1943) of the Kingdom of Italy.

 Biography

 Early life and career

 He was born in Naples from Achille Baistrocchi, General of the Bersaglieri, and Elvira Santamaria Nicolini, a descendant of a well-known family of local lawyers.
 He studied at the Nunziatella Military School of Naples and subsequently entered the Royal Military Academy of Artillery and Engineers of Turin, graduating in 1889 with the rank of artillery second lieutenant.
 In 1896 he fought in the last phase of the First Italo-Abyssinian War, and in 1912 he participated in the Italo-Turkish war, where he was promoted to major and awarded the Knight's Cross of the Military Order of Savoy for war merits.
 In 1900 he had a son, Umberto.